NikolayRadulov/Airport-managment-system/README.md

 # Airport-managment-system
-A mini website project with thymeleaf.
+A mini website project with spring and thymeleaf.
 Under construction.